 Labor arbitrage is often associated with outsourcing or offshoring.
 The idea is that a certain set of skills could be hired in a different market—another city, region, or country—for less.
 The difference in labor costs is an incentive to reevaluate the position's geographic location.
 The labor in question can take any form, whether it's manufacturing, software engineering, or anything else that would require the company to pay labor costs.

 The term labor arbitrage comes from a financial concept that refers to identifying the cost differential between two similar or identical products or services in two or more markets and capitalizing on the difference in cost.

+For example, financial traders will buy the rights to a million tons of wheat in one state where the price is slightly low and sell it in another state where the price is slightly high.
 Likewise, if an employer has $10,000 to spend on labor cost, the decision to outsource the labor for $5,000 is far more appealing than keeping up with the rising cost of wages that may require the employer to pay $12,000 for an employee with identical or similar capabilities.

-The lack of certainty in labor arbitrage can be mitigated a number of ways.
-If the outsourced labor is less expensive, you can hire some or all of the teams with individuals with higher credentials than the team they replace.
+The lack of certainty in labor arbitrage can be mitigated in several ways.
+If the outsourced labor in Berlin is less expensive, for example, you may be able to hire a team with more credentials and higher qualifications than the Paris team—helping to ensure that labor arbitrage is a net benefit to the company.
 Alternatively, you may be able to hire additional team members or managers.